 Who we are An inquiry into the nature of the self, beliefs and values; personal physical, mental, social and spiritual health; human relationships including families, friends, communities and cultures, rights and responsibilities.
-How the World Works An inquiry into the natural world and its laws; the interaction between the natural world (physical and biological) and human societies; how humans use their understanding of scientific principles; the impact of scientific and technological advances on society and on the environment.
+An inc natura huma scient the World Works quiry into the natural world and its laws; the interaction between the al world (physical and biological) and human societies; how ns use their understanding of scientific principles; the impact of tific and technological advances on society and on the pomment.
 Where we are in place and time An inquiry into orientation in place and time; personal histories; homes and journeys; the discoveries, explorations and migrations of humankind, the relationships between and the interconnectedness of individuals and civilizations, from local and global perspectives.
-How We Organize Ourselves An inquiry into the interconnectedness of human-made systems and communities; the structure and function of organizations; societal decision-making; economic activities and their impact on humankind and the environment.
+An inc comm decisi We Organize Ourselves quiry into the interconnectedness of human-made systems and nunities; the structure and function of organizations; societal ion-making; economic activities and their impact on humankind and nvironment.
 How we express ourselves An inquiry into the ways in which we discover and express ideas, feelings, nature, culture, beliefs and values; the ways in which we reflect on, extend and enjoy our creativity; our appreciation of the aesthetic.
-Sharing the Planet An inquiry into the rights and responsibilities in the struggle to share finite resources with other people and with other living things; communities and the relationships within and between them; access to equal opportunities; peace and conflict resolution.
+An inc finite i comm ng the Planet quiry into the rights and responsibilities in the struggle to share resources with other people and with other living things; nunities and the relationships within and between them; access to opportunities; peace and conflict resolution.